uncompiled/datavis-militarization/README.md

-# Visualizations of Global Militarization
+# Visualizations of Global Military Spending

-This project provides visualizations of publically available data sets on militarization.
+This project provides visualizations of publically available data sets on military spending.

 ## Data Sources